pi108/Web-Design-Challenge-Bonus/README.md

 We then used the Pandas and Matplotlib libraries to clean the data, analyze the data, run regression analyses, and plot 48 regression graphs (12 each for the 4 sets of relationships mentioned above).

 # This folder contains the following items:
-#### A jupyter notebook file called “00_Extraction_with_API” which uses the API to extract data from the website mentioned above.
+#### A jupyter notebook file called “00_Extraction_with_API”.
+This jupyter notebook is the file we used for Data Extraction.
+We used it to scrape the data via an API.
+We pulled in all the necessary data and put it into a data frame, which was then exported to excel, to pass it to the Data Exploration and Cleanup effort.
-#### A jupyter notebook file called “01_Exploration_and_Cleanup” which uses Pandas to explore and clean the data extracted from the website.
+#### A jupyter notebook file called “01_Exploration_and_Cleanup”.
+This jupyter notebook is the file we used for data exploration and cleanup.
+We loaded the data exported from the 00_Extraction_with_API jupyter notebook file.
+We examined the data and then we “cleaned” the data.
+For example, we had "." instead of Null in many cells.
+These issues, as well as null values were removed from the dataframe.
+We also made sure that the dataframe structure was consistent and that the columns were in the right format, for us to do some math on it.
+We then created percentage changes in order to normalize the data.
+Finally, we exported the data to excel to pass it to the Analysis effort.
-#### A jupyter notebook file called “02_Analysis” which uses Pandas and Matplotlib to run linear regressions and generate regressions graphs for the 4 relationships being analyzed.
+#### A jupyter notebook file called “02_Analysis”.
+This jupyter notebook file was created to analyze the data, and generate scatter plots with their regression equation lines and R-Squareds.
+We loaded the data exported by the 01_Exploration_and_Cleanup jupyter notebook file.
+We created a function that we could use, whereby we pass the necessary inputs  to do a traditional x y linear regression.
 #### A jupyter notebook file called “csv_to_html” which uses Pandas to convert the csv file (with the underlying data for the 4 relationships) to an HTML file.
 #### A folder called Output which  has the output generated from the 4 jupyter notebook files mentioned above.
 #### A CSS file called “styles.css” which is used by the 51 HTML files in this folder.